JenniferPylko/openlore/deities/introduction.md

 # Deities

 A deity, or god, is a specific type of being that subsists on mental energy fiber produced by thinking beings, while also existing as pure thought.
 The first of these was [Loom](loom.md), who created [Ere](ere.md) and [Elfemroth](elfemroth.md).
+Most deities are parasitic, gaining such sustenance through worship, though some are fully predatory or exhibit aspects of both parasitism and predation.

 ## Types